awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. On the **Choose an Instance Type** page, keep the instance type that is selected by default, and then choose **Next: Configure Instance Details**\.

-   The instance type is determined by the host you have selected\.
+   The instance type is determined by the host that you selected\.

 1. On the **Configure Instance Details** page, configure the instance settings to suit your needs, and then for **Affinity**, choose one of the following options:
    + **Off**—The instance launches onto the specified host, but it is not guaranteed to restart on the same Dedicated Host if stopped\.